By merging tiny magnetic whirls, called skyrmions, a team of scientists were able to create artificial magnetic monopoles.

 Even if these are not “real” magnetic fields, it is possible to measure them experimentally in the same manner as normal magnet fields as they deflect electrons.

 The researchers asked questions as to the consequences of attempting to destroy the magnetic whirls.
-To do this, the group working under the direction of Prof. Eng from the Technischen Universität Dresden observed magnetic whirls with a magnetic force microscope: a tiny magnetic tip samples the surface of the magnets and measures the direction of the magnetization thus making the ca. 50 nanometer sized whirl visible.
+To do this, the group working under the direction of Prof. Eng from the Technischen Universität Dresden observed magnetic whirls with a magnetic force microscope: a tiny magnetic tip samples the surface of the magnets and measures the direction of the magnetization thus making the ca. 50 nanometer-sized whirl visible.
 They were able to observe on the surface that the magnetic whirls apparently coalesce when the skyrmion phase is destroyed.

 What happens, however, within the materials?
 Measurements taken by the group working under the direction of Prof. Pfleiderer in Munich using neutron scattering suggest that similar processes occur there, but individual whirls were not observed in this manner.
 For this reason, Stefan Buhrandt and Christoph Schütte working in Prof. Rosch’s group at the University of Cologne conducted computer simulations.
-These showed that the whirls neighboring the merging process observed on the surface in the experiment also occur within the materials.
+These showed that the whirls neighboring the merging process observed on the surface in the experiment also occurred within the materials.

 The image schematically shows how two magnetic whirls merge into one.